IamJackReed/reed/_posts/2025-12-19-the-hidden-traps-of-teamwork.md

 The core concept is that the position of things relative to each other has meaning.
 By using people, post-it notes, or even virtual shapes on a screen, a team can build a physical representation of its system.
 By positioning these pieces and then stepping back, everyone can visualize the relationships between them.

-For example, a "Star constellation" can make engagement visible.
+For example, a "_Star constellation_" can make engagement visible.
 A central point represents a key project, and team members position themselves closer or farther away to show how engaged they feel with it.
-Or, in a "Linear constellation," team members line up to show their level of experience with a new technology.
+Or, in a "_Linear constellation_," team members line up to show their level of experience with a new technology.
 Suddenly, a complex, unspoken dynamic becomes a clear picture that the whole team can see and discuss.

-This works because of a phenomenon known as "representative perception."
-As Marcus Birkenkrahe of the Berlin School of Economics notes, "...representatives are able to make important statements about system dynamics and about information which they have not previously received verbally."
-The technique moves teams beyond just talking about a problem and allows them to see it, tapping into a deeper, non-verbal field of information to enable clearer, more effective decision-making.
+This works because of a phenomenon known as "_representative perception._" As Marcus Birkenkrahe of the Berlin School of Economics notes,"_...representatives are able to make important statements about system dynamics and about information which they have not previously received verbally._" The technique moves teams beyond just talking about a problem and allows them to see it, tapping into a deeper, non-verbal field of information to enable clearer, more effective decision-making.

 ## Seeing the Whole Picture

 So many of our biggest frustrations at work come from a single, fundamental mismatch: we apply simple, linear solutions to complex, circular systems.
 We try to fix the individual parts without seeing how they are connected to the whole.

 Embracing the counter-intuitive truths of systems thinking is an integrated practice.
-It starts by recognizing that our linear thinking is a trap (Takeaway 3) and that pushing harder on the parts only makes things worse (Takeaway 1).
-Instead, we must create psychological safety (Takeaway 4) so we can welcome conflict as the engine of new insights (Takeaway 2) and use new tools to make the invisible dynamics of the system visible to everyone (Takeaway 5).
-This integrated skillset is the key to unlocking more effective, resilient, and humane ways of working.
+It starts by recognizing that our linear thinking is a trap (**Point 3**) and that pushing harder on the parts only makes things worse (**Point 1**).
+Instead, we must create psychological safety (**Point 4**) so we can welcome conflict as the engine of new insights (**Point 2**) and use new tools to make the invisible dynamics of the system visible to everyone (**Point 5**).
+This integrated skillset is the key to unlocking more effective, resilient, and well.. just humane ways of working.

-As I back to your work, one powerful question I ponder one is: What is one "_straight line_" assumption I'm holding about my teams, and what "_circular_" reality might it be hiding?
+As I go back to my  work, one powerful question I'm reflecting one is: What is one "_straight line_" assumption I'm holding, and what "_circular_" reality might it be hiding?